 As Iceland, deservedly, enjoys its special moment in the tourism spotlight, visiting in summer means at some point you will be trying to arrive in certain places to beat the crowds.
-But my decision to travel to Iceland in winter meant there were days when I was lucky enough to have an arresting vista, golden beach or an old lighthouse all to myself, especially in places not on the South Coast such as the Snaefellsnes Peninsula in West Iceland.
+But my decision to travel to Iceland in winter meant there were days when I was lucky enough to have an arresting vista, a golden beach, an old lighthouse, or magnificent views of glaciers in Iceland all to myself, especially in places not on the South Coast such as the Snaefellsnes Peninsula in West Iceland.

 The largest town in the Snaefellsnes Peninsula, Stykkishólmur, with its beautiful old chocolate-colored houses and a picturesque harbor, to me, felt more like a village (as did most towns in Iceland).
 This town featured in the Ben Stiller movie The Secret Life of Walter Mitty that happens to be one of my favorite travel movies.

 A very unconventional looking church with a modern white exterior, Stykkishólmskirkja was designed by architect Jon Haraldsson.
 Inside, hundreds of bulbs hang suspended from the ceiling- a detail that I imagine must create a stunning effect after sunset.
 The altarpiece is a painting of the Madonna and child created by artist Kristín Gunnlaugsdóttir.

 We climbed up to this lighthouse for remarkable views over the bay of Breiðafjörður, with the Westfjords faintly visible in the distance.